jsmith-exe/lunabotics/README.md

 ### 3.3 Serial & Networking

 - **Data Parser**
-  Converts raw UART packets from the microcontroller into ROS-friendly messages (and vice versa).
+  Converts raw UART packets from the microcontroller into ROS2-friendly messages (and vice versa).

 - **Serial Driver Code**
   Manages the UART link to the microcontroller.